The idea of a line as a link between the materialization of an object in space and time is central to Radek Štencl’s paintings.

 Radek Štencl (born 1977) is a Czech contemporary painter who openly calls himself a “voracious observer”.
 He refers to his desire to absorb as many layers of life as possible.
 His works depict objects in their many layers, which the line connects in time and space.

 His earlier works depicted scenes seen through the eyes of animals, tested the technique of drawing, painting and experimented with composition.

-Radek previously focused on career with technology companies.
-He graduated from Masaryk University in 2020, and subsequently devoted entirely to creative work in the fields of art, architecture, film, design and sustainable business projects and agriculture.
+Radek graduated from Masaryk University in 2020, and subsequently focused on creative work in the fields of art, architecture, film, design and sustainable business projects and agriculture.